Hand On the Torch

 Hand on the Torch is the debut studio album by British jazz rap group Us3.
-It received much attention because of its mixture of jazz with hip-hop music, with material from popular jazz musicians of the 20th century being reimagined.
-All samples used on the album are from old Blue Note Records classics: the most famous was Herbie Hancock's "Cantaloupe Island", which Us3 used on the track "Cantaloop (Flip Fantasia)".
+It received widespread attention due to its mixture of jazz with hip-hop music, with material from popular jazz musicians of the 20th century being reimagined.
+The samples used on the album are from old Blue Note Records classics: the most famous was Herbie Hancock's "Cantaloupe Island", which Us3 used on the track "Cantaloop (Flip Fantasia)".
 It came out as a single having two different music videos.

 In 2003, The Ultimate Hand on the Torch was released, including many of the songs used as sampling material on Hand on the Torch.

-Being released in the midst of social and commercial controversy over the nature of sampling in music during the early 1990s, the album became a critical success and also reached a widespread audience, with the work being nominated for a Grammy Award.
+The album was a critical success and reached a widespread audience, with the work being nominated for a Grammy Award.
 It also was the first platinum-certified album put out by Blue Note Records.

+Critical reception

+The Boston Globe listed Hand on the Torch among the best albums of 1993, writing: "Of all the CDs exploring the hybrid of rap, hip-hop and jazz, none hit the target the way this one did."

 In 2016, the musical publication MusicRadar labeled the release a "hip-hop tour de force".